 Rivermeadows has been working with EPA to assess and reduce copper concentrations in water at the homes.
 Samples from the Rivermeadows supply wells have had hardly any copper.
 Rivermeadows water mains are PVC pipe, which does not contain copper.
 The high home copper values are due to internal corrosion within the home exterior copper water service lines and interior copper piping.
+Violations and Exceedances

 On March 23, 2021, EPA accepted a source water treatment recommendation to inject orthophosphate to reduce copper corrosion.
 The design, permitting, and installation of an orthophosphate injection system is to be completed by March 31, 2023.
-Rivermeadows will be performing additional well water sampling and chemistry testing to determine optimal orthophosphate products and injection rates for the system design.
-Permitting and installation efforts will follow in 2022.
+In 2022 Rivermeadows performed additional well water sampling and chemistry testing to determine optimal orthophosphate products and injection rates for the system design.